brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 ::: bq
 ::: addu
 [*]{.pnum} During the evaluation of an expression `E` as a core constant expression, all *id-expression*s that refer to an object or reference whose lifetime did not begin with the evalution of `E` are treated as referring to a specific instance of that object or reference whose lifetime and that of all subobjects (including all union members) includes the entire constant evaluation.
 For such an object that is not usable in constant expressions, the dynamic type of the object is unknown.
 For such a reference that is not usable in constant expressions, the reference is treated as being bound to an unspecified object of the referenced type whose lifetime and that of all subobjects includes the entire constant evaluation and whose dynamic type is unknown.
+For such a pointer that is not usable in constant expressions, the pointer is treated as pointing to an unspecified object of the type pointed to whose lifetime and that of all subobjects includes the entire constant evaluation and whose dynamic type is unknown.

 [*Example*:
 ```cpp